adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/2_authentication.md

 The next time the user logs into our web app side, there will be a one-time prompt to consent to graph API access.
 Once granted, the App Service Authentication / Authorization service will start requesting and receiving refresh tokens.

 ### Using Refresh Tokens

+The Azure Mobile Apps Client SDK has a built in method for refreshing tokens for you.
+It assumes that you are using a supported identity provider (Azure Active Directory, Google or Microsoft Account), and have configured the identity provider to generate the refresh token.

+> Azure App Service Authentication / Authorization maintains a token store in the XDrive (which is the drive that is shared among all instances of the backend within the same App Service Plan).
+The token store is located at `D:\\home\\data\\.auth\\tokens` on the backend.
+The tokens are encrypted and stored in a per-user encrypted file.

 ## Logging out